 400 kcal dishes for diabetic people who need to gain weight

-Blend the following ingredients: half an avocado, 200 g of fruit, 2 tablespoons of almond or 100% peanut cream, 3 tablespoons of whole milk.
+Blend the following ingredients: half an avocado, 200 g of fruit, 2 tablespoons of almond or 100% peanut butter, 3 tablespoons of whole milk.

 Bread and Gorgonzola cheese

 70 g of gorgonzola spread on 50 g of bread.

 80 g of roasted polenta with 70 g of gorgonzola

 Broad bean cream with bread and oil

 Blend the following ingredients in a mixer: 40 g of broad beans (fresh and drained weight), 2 tablespoons of extra virgin olive oil, 1 tablespoon of grated pecorino (or Parmesan).

 Blend the following ingredients in a mixer: 50 g of chickpeas (or other legumes, fresh or drained weight), 1 tablespoon of tahini (sesame seed cream), 2 tablespoons of olive oil, lemon juice to taste.